-I have taught several undergraduate courses as the instructor of record at Skidmore College, the University of Maine, and the University at Albany.
+I have taught several undergraduate courses as the instructor of record at Old Dominion University, Skidmore College, the University of Maine, and the University at Albany.
+Additionally, I have taught graduate courses as part of Old Dominion University’s Graduate Program in International Studies.

-Below are course descriptions and syllabi for current and previous courses for which I served as the instructor of record.
+Below is a list of current and previous courses for which I serve(d) as the instructor of record.

 Skidmore College